Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

 ---
 title: "RWPQC 2024 CTF"
-date: 2024-03-20 07:22
+date: 2024-03-21 19:17
 spoiler: All my solutions of the RWPQC 2024 CTF challenges
 cta: 'ctf'
 ---

 In this early March, there is a small individual CTF competition organized by [SandboxAQ](https://www.sandboxaq.com/) as part of annual RWPQC (Real World Post-Quantum Cryptography) workshop event which is also co-located as part of RWC 2024 (Real World Cryptography) event.

-I casually participated in this CTF and managed to get 5th position in the end.
+I casually participated in this CTF and ended up in 5th position.
 Although, I don't really care about the rank since I'm not eligible for the prize anyway and I just want to think this as an excuse to learn about PQC, especially in the protocol level.

-The full challenges can be accessed from [this Github repository](https://github.com/sandbox-quantum/CTF-RWPQC2024), where unlike regular CTF, participant must send the solution (a.k.a. flag) to the SandboxAQ email.
+The full challenges can be accessed from [this Github repository](https://github.com/sandbox-quantum/CTF-RWPQC2024), where unlike regular CTF, participant must send the solution (flag) to the SandboxAQ email.

 There are four challenges in total.
-They are mostly related to **Kyber**, one of standardized post-quantum cryptography which is now formally called as **ML-KEM**.
+They are mostly related to [**Kyber**](https://pq-crystals.org/kyber/), one of standardized post-quantum cryptography which is now formally called as **ML-KEM**.

 # TL;DR

 Because the technical explanation of all challenges combined become quite long, I wrote small TL;DR on how each challenge was solved.
 Please refer to the respective sub section of each challenge for detailed explanation.

-- [**Challenge 4**: Dancing by Xyber](#challenge-4) - Fix incorrect implementation of *x25519kyber768draft00* to achieve TLS handshake
+- [**Challenge 4**: Dancing by Xyber](#challenge-4) - Fix incorrect implementation of *x25519kyber768draft00* to achieve TLS 1.3 handshake
 - [**Challenge 3**: Breaking a real PQC implementation.
 How to be a crypto analyst](#challenge-3) - Server implemented Kyber with deterministic PRNG (*AES256_CTR_DRBG*) but with very low entropy seed (24 bits) which is easily reconstructed to derive shared secret
 - [**Challenge 1**: Degrees of polynomials in post-quantum cryptography.
 Breaking baby Kyber](#challenge-1) - Small Kyber parameter which is solvable via lattice reduction to recover private key
 - [**Challenge 2**: Attack on Trained Logistic Regression Model](#challenge-2) - Training data reconstruction in GLM by solving linear equation due to intercept parameter, as proposed by Balle *et al*.